Science Editor Wang XL Language Editor Elsevier HK

-For all subjects, fresh colonic tissue specimens obtained from HF, SF, and RS regions were incubated separately on the media listed in Table to detect bacterial flora.
+For all subjects, fresh colonic tissue specimens obtained from HF, SF, and RS regions were incubated separately on the media listed in Table 1 to detect bacterial flora.
 Specimens were crushed before incubation.
 The isolated intestinal bacteria were identified by colony morphology, microscopic examination of gram stained smears, conventional biochemical reactions and API20 E identification system (BioMerieux) for the identification of Gram-negative bacteria.

 Formalin-fixed colonic tissue specimens obtained from the 20 patients and 10 controls (3 specimens from each subject) were processed separately for the preparation of paraffin blocks.
 The latter were sectioned at 5 µm and stained with hematoxylin and eosin (H&E) for routine examination, Masson trichrome for the demonstration of subepithelial collagen band, and modified Giemsa stain to search for bacteria (as followed in the cases of chronic gastritis) to detect Helicobacter pylori.
 One pathologist (T.E.H.) examined all the tissue sections without the knowledge of the clinical or endoscopic findings.
 All 60 specimens were examined for the histologic criteria of lymphocytic colitis, which were modified by Lazenby et al. These criteria were simplified as follows.
 (1) Surface epithelial damage, which was seen as flattened or syncytial appearance of surface cells instead of the tall columnar cells that are normally observed.
 (2) Crypt distortion.
 Each of these two findings was graded according to severity into 1-3 scales (1+: mild, 2+: moderate, and 3+: marked).
 (3) Mononuclear cellular infiltrate in the lamina propria.
 This was graded into 1-4 scales (1+: normal, 2+: mild, 3+: moderate, and 4+: marked).
 (4) Intraepithelial lymphocytes.
 It was scored as the number of lymphocytes per 100 surface epithelial cells.
 It is worth mentioning that any case showing histologic features other than lymphocytic colitis was excluded from the study.
 These histologic exclusion criteria included features suggestive of inflammatory bowel disease, features of collagenous colitis, presence of ova or parasites, presence of viral inclusions, and melanosis coli.